ArkCase/ark_helm_charts/doc/docs/External_Services.md

 ### <a name="secret-content"></a>Content Storage (Alfresco or S3/Minio)

 ArkCase requires a place to store the documents that are uploaded to into it by end-users.
 Two types of content stores are supported: S3-compatible (i.e. [Minio](https://min.io/), [Amazon S3](https://aws.amazon.com/s3/), etc.) or [Alfresco](https://www.hyland.com/en/products/alfresco-platform).

+***NOTE:** ArkCase requires administrative privileges in its target content store, in its target storage areas, so that it can freely create and configure them as necessary.*

 - Subsystem Name: `content`